scottjonesdev/pantry-of-plants/content/main-pages/about.md

 Going vegan has only increased my passion for cooking and my love of food.
 Since changing my diet, I have reframed my approach to meals and adapted several of my old recipes to suit an animal friendly lifestyle.

-I decided to make this website to share some of my vegan recipes with the world.
+I created this website to share some of my vegan recipes with the world.
+I hope you enjoy thme!
 Feel free to send me an email if you have any questions or feedback regarding my content.

-Note: Baking is my culinary passion; as a result, most of my recipes are for baked goods.
-These recipes are not designed to be healthy (though some of them are).
-They are simply meant to be delicious.
+I also make ambient electronic music.
+You can check it out <a href="https://scottjoneselectronica.com" target="_blank">here</a>.

 <h4>Here are some links to helpful vegan resources:</h4>
 <ul>